-Solidifying and enhancing the Fairbank Center as the leading institute for academic and policy-relevant scholarship on China.
+Solidifying the Fairbank Center as the leading institute for academic and policy-relevant scholarship on China.

 At the core of the Fairbank Center’s mission is the advancement of scholarship on Chinese Studies.
 Our dedication to supporting and publishing groundbreaking research, engaging in extensive public events, hosting public exhibitions, and launching our public blog and podcast series, aim to enhance literacy on China at Harvard, at other centers of education, and in public discourse.

 Fairbank Center Podcasts

 Exhibition: Exhibiting the Cultural Revolution: "Dazibao" and Woodcuts from 1960s China

 This exhibition presents the first-ever exhibition of big character posters and woodblock prints from the Cultural Revolution in the United States, and the first time that these dazibao have been exhibited anywhere in the world.
 To accompany the exhibition, we are holding a number of academic activities to encourage scholarly analysis on the remarkable objects displayed in the exhibition, and to promote new understanding and new interpretations about the period that produced them.